-Ag Plus meets producers' grain marketing needs by providing access to end user markets, competitive bids and pricing programs.
-Our experienced team provides competitive prices, transportation needs, drying and storage service, and we take pride in unloading grain quickly during the high-volume harvest season so your operation doesn't experience bottlenecks.
-If you have any questions feel free to contact Dave or Laura for your grain marketing needs.
+Ag Plus meets producers' grain marketing needs by providing access to end-user markets, competitive bids, and pricing programs.
+Our experienced team provides competitive prices, transportation needs, drying, and storage service, and we take pride in unloading grain quickly during the high-volume harvest season so your operation doesn't experience bottlenecks.
+If you have any questions feel free to contact Dave, Laura, Larry, Mark, or Ron for your grain marketing needs.

 Ag Plus will pick up grain from the farm with our semi-trucks.
 If you have farm storage or are looking at grain pick up from the farm during harvest, talk to us about what we can do for you.
 Contact Dave Reichhart for more information.

 Watch the video below for a walkthrough on applying for USDA payments through the Coronavirus Food Assistance Program, and follow the link to get to the calculator!